-This way you can experience some of the most insanely unqiue restaurants in NYC just, hopefully, without all the gobs of tourists that you’ll find at chain restaurants like Bubba Gump Shrimp in Times Square.
+This way you can experience some of the most insanely unique restaurants in NYC just, hopefully, without all the gobs of tourists that you’ll find at places like Bubba Gump Shrimp in Times Square.

 Yeah sorry, I just can’t bring myself to ever recommend a chain restaurant in NYC.
 But even by New York City standards, some of these places are pretty insane.
 And I mean that in the best possible way.

-Yes, the food at some of these places may be better than at others (because some of these places are primarily about the experience), I promise that you will find something on this list that will wow even the most angsty of teenagers in your life.
+Yes, the food at some of these places may be better than at others, but I promise that you will find something on this list that will wow even the most angsty of teenagers in your life.

 They may not let you know just how cool the experience was, but I swear that they will be impressed.